 HRH The Prince of Wales was extremely fortunate to receive a Mark 2 Volante as a 21st Birthday present from his mother, Queen Elizabeth the Second; a car he still owns to this day.
 Then in 2011, the car became the most famous in the world having been used by the Duke and Duchess of Cambridge on the occasion of their wedding.

 The last Volante was produced in late 1970 leaving something of a void as no other convertible car was available from Aston Martin.
 This unfortunate situation was brought about by the belief that safety concerns (mainly in the US) would legislate against open top cars.
 This fortunately proved unfounded, although it was to be another seven and a half years until the V8 Volante became available.
-Needless to say that demand for the open top DB4, 5 and 6 remained strong, nowadays most examples change hands for sums in excess of £500,000.
+Needless to say that demand for the open top DB4, 5 and 6 remained strong, nowadays all change hands for sums in well in excess of £500,000.

 A very rare and highly sort after car, only 38 examples were ever built during a production run of just over a year.
 Whilst most examples had automatic transmission, 9 cars received the rare manual transmission with Vantage engine, making this one of the most desirable examples of all.
 As the US market for convertible cars was subdued in the very early 1970′s, no Mark 2 Volantes were sold there; only 3 left hand drive cars were actually built.